Paper, Scissors, Gravity

 But here's where it got weird :~)

-Building the engine is one thing.
-Knowing it's correct is another.
+Building the engine is one thing, but knowing it's correct is another.
 How do you validate a general relativity implementation?
-You can't just eyeball it.
-So Claude built the validation tools too.
+You can't eyeball it, so Claude built the validation tools too.

 Einstein-Maxwell coupling.
 Electromagnetism on curved spacetime.
 If your physics engine can couple Maxwell's equations to the Regge action and get the right answer, that's a strong signal your geometry is faithful.
-Light bending around a star isn't just a metaphor.
-It falls out of the math.
+Light bending around a star stops being a metaphor here, because the coupled equations compute it.

 Symmetry search via SVD.
-The ultimate test: give it a spacetime, and it discovers the continuous symmetries automatically.
-Not hard-coded.
-Not looked up.
-Discovered from the geometry, the same way you'd discover that a sphere can be rotated.
+The ultimate test: give it a spacetime, and it discovers the continuous symmetries automatically, nothing hard-coded or looked up, just discovered from the geometry, the same way you'd discover that a sphere can be rotated.
 If the search finds exactly the symmetries the textbooks predict, your discretization is working.

 Background spacetimes are the test cases.
 Each one has known symmetries, so you can check your engine against reality: